WouterDurnez/mobiledna_py/README.rst

 **mobileDNA** is an open-source statistical package written in Python 3.
-It can be used in combination with log stemming from the mobileDNA platform.
+It can be used to analyze data stemming from the mobileDNA platform.
 The package contains the following modules:

 1. communication